Operachi061/FastOS-For-Fun-Not-Real/README.md

 # You finish
 ok
 # How to install FastOS-Not-Real
-I will not say because I am still doing this project
+I am still doing this project
 # Languages
 This project a make in c++ and python
 # Other